Cow demons and snake spirits: History

 An admirer of Li, Mao in the 1960s frequently used this term to refer to reactionary elements and those he deemed class enemies.
-On 12 August 1966 at the Eleventh Plenary Session of the CPC Eighth National Congress, Mao told the Standing Committee that there were ox demons and venomous spirits sitting among them and that "to rebel is justified".
+On 12 August 1966 at the Eleventh Plenary Session of the 8th Central Committee of the Chinese Communist Party, Mao told the Standing Committee that there were ox demons and venomous spirits sitting among them and that "to rebel is justified".

+In her first public speech in June 1964 at a Peking Opera convention, Jiang Qing criticized regional opera troupes for glorifying emperors, generals, scholars, and other ox-demons and snake-spirits.

+During the Cultural Revolution, the phrase (which in classical usage had focused on referring to illusions) became more clearly pejorative.
 In 1966, after Chen Boda (the leader of the Cultural Revolution Group) took over the official newspaper of the Central Committee of the Chinese Communist Party, People's Daily, an editorial titled Sweep Away All Cow Demons and Snake Spirits (横扫一切牛鬼蛇神) published on June 1, 1966, called for a nationwide struggle against these elements.
-"Cow demons and snake spirits" became one of the most popular terms during the Cultural Revolution, a term used to denounce and dehumanize any "enemy", real or perceived.

-In her first public speech in June 1964 at a Peking Opera convention, Jiang Qing criticized regional opera troupes for glorifying emperors, generals, scholars, and other ox-demons and snake-spirits.
+The term described those who were deemed class enemies.
 The exact definition of the term (like most things in the Cultural Revolution) was unclear and subject to interpretation, but the major enemies of the Cultural Revolution were: